OVERBERG RENOSTERVELD TRUST

 Black Harriers breed on the ground, often in large colonies, from around September, but they may also breed earlier in the year if prey numbers (small mice) are good.
 While feeding chicks, they are most at risk as they forage a lot more, and thus may spend more time in and around the wind farms (as they make no effort to avoid them).
 They lay between three and five eggs.
 The females incubate the eggs for about a month, while the males find the food and feed the female throughout the incubating period.
 Once the chicks hatch he also has to forage for her and their small chicks until she starts contributing to foraging when it is safe to leave the nest for short periods.

-Our most recent discovery of a colony of Black Harriers was made in a patch of Renosterveld close to a wind farm.
-While this may one of the largest breeding colonies of Black Harriers in the Overberg, the threats to these birds here are extremely concerning.
+Our most recent discovery of a colony of Black Harriers was made in a patch of renosterveld close to a wind farm.
+This is likely to be one of the largest breeding colonies of Black Harriers in the Overberg, and we remain incredibly concerned for the species.
+Should a male Black Harrier be killed for any reason, the young chicks will also die with the loss of the food provider.

 Images: Chris van Rooyen